 “Oh, fuck,” her smug smile flipped under the mild disappointment, “I wasn’t paying attention.”

 “I guess it doesn’t matter.”

 Noah greeted me first.
-“Yo, Jayne!
+“Yo, Megs!
 How’s it going?”

-Noah was by far one of the friendliest, most easy-going guys on staff at Duke’s.
-He was a little on the lanky side of tall, and though the final vestiges of his youthful roundness had long since melted from his face, his eyes still had a charming, boyish twinkle about them.
+Noah was one of the friendliest, most easy-going guys we had on staff at Duke’s.
+He was a little on the lanky side of tall, and though the final vestiges of his youthful roundness had long since melted from his jawline, his eyes still had a charming, boyish twinkle about them.

-“Good, good,” I said.
+“Good, good,” I said, subtly hiking the hem of my skirt up a smidge as we spoke.
 “What are you guys doing here on your day off?”